-Maranta leuconeura is known as the “Prayer Plant.”
+Maranta leuconeura is known by the common name “Prayer Plant.”
 The reason why?

 Marantas fold their leaves into a huddle at night and go to “sleep.”
 The leaves fold upward like praying hands giving the plant its common name of prayer plant.

-It is also often called the rabbit track plant because of the chocolate brown markings on the leaves of some varieties.
+It is also often called the rabbit track plant because of the chocolate brown markings on the leaves of some prayer plant varieties.

 Maranta leuconeura ‘Kerchoveana’

-Maranta leuconeura ‘Kerchoveana’ is undoubtedly the one most often seen of the Maranta species and related cousin the Calathea plant.
+Maranta leuconeura ‘Kerchoveana’ is undoubtedly the one most often seen of the Maranta prayer plant species and related cousin the Calathea plant.
 Its light green leaves are somewhat rounded with inconspicuous veining.

 There are dark splotches on either side of the main rib, and when the leaves are new, these splotches look dark brown sometimes, and in another light a deep green.
 This deep color fades as the leaf grows older.

-One thing unusual about the leaf construction is that these two colors are not visible from the back, not even the vein arrangement.
+One thing unusual about the leaf construction of Maranta leuconeura ‘Kerchoveana’ is that these two colors are not visible from the back, not even the vein arrangement.
 The color of the backs of the leaves is a silvery green with a close lined vein system, which makes the two sides of the leaf totally different.

 The short section that connects the leaf and the stem is a deeper shade of green.
 It is here that the change in leaf position is made.
 This short section works like a hinge, spreading the leaf during the daytime and at night pulling it into a vertical position.